 By the spring of 1780, after the devastating winter at Morristown where the main army suffered far more than at Valley Forge, Washington’s forces were in their darkest hour.
 As historian Christopher Ward wrote: “…for the Americans [it was] one of the most doubtful seasons of the whole war; for the British it was one of the most hopeful.
 They were convinced that the American cause was on the verge of collapse.”
 And they were right.
 Because of the expiration of large scale enlistments and the lag in recruiting new men, Washington’s army was reduced to fewer than 4,000 men fit for duty.
 Even when adding forces stationed elsewhere in a forty mile half circle around New York City, the total barely passed 10,000 men, and 2,500 of these were scheduled to go home in May.
 Based on the strong assumption that African American soldiers remained in service far longer than their white comrades – a large percentage to war’s end, and with the addition of the 1st Rhode Island Black Regiment, a study should be launched to test the percentage of black to white during this critical period of the war.
 Because of a large decline in troop strength, such an examination may reveal a high black presence during the spring and summer months of 1780 equivilant to that which was found in midwinter, 1778 at Valley Forge; perhaps higher.

-At any one time throughout the Revolutionary War, patriotic black soldiers were found in much higher numbers among the white rank and file than the 1.7% figure, calculated from an end of war total count and used to influence historians in dismissing the impact of the African American soldier’s role.
+At any one time throughout the Revolutionary War, patriotic black soldiers were found in much higher numbers among the white rank and file than the .02% figure, (ratio 230,000 total to 5,000 black soldiers) calculated from an end of war total count and used to influence historians in dismissing the impact of the African American soldier’s role.
 Such a black and white method (no pun intended) ignored fluctuations in troop strength and so many other factors that contributed to clarifying and establishing the black presence among American forces and the important role filled by African Americans.
 Though most African Americans sought refuge within British promises of offered freedom, black soldiers, both freemen and a large number of slaves also joined the American cause, hoping to either maintain or gain their freedom from slavery.
 Many died in this cause.
 Many received their freedom.
 While many others would be returned to slavery by war’s end.
 Yet they all believed in a war that eventually founded a new nation, a nation that claimed to be based on liberty and equality for all within its borders.
 The final epitaph on the African American’s experience during the War of Independence is one of loss and discouragement.
-It can best be summed up by poet Read the exciting Jupiter Hammon, a slave throughout his life, who wrote in 1787[18]:
+It can best be summed up by poet Jupiter Hammon, a slave throughout his life, who wrote in 1787[18]:

 “That liberty is a great thing we know from our own feelings, and we may likewise judge so from the conduct of the white people in the late war.
 How much money has been spent and how many lives have been lost to defend their liberty!
 I must say that I have hoped that God would open their eyes, when they were so much engaged for liberty, to think of the state of the poor blacks, and to pity us.”